 An increasingly large number of taxpayers use professional accountants and tax preparers to help them file their tax forms each year.
 These tax professionals can help ease the stress of taxpayers by guiding them through the legal complexities of federal and state tax codes and ensuring they take all of the deductions for which they are eligible.
 If you are considering using a professional to help you file your taxes this year, you'll have two primary options: an accountant or a tax preparer.
-Knowing the differences between a tax preparer vs CPA will help you determine who you should trust with this important task.
+Knowing the differences between a tax preparer vs CPA accountant will help you determine who you should trust with this important task.

 Education and Experience

 Accountants are college-educated professionals who generally have at least a bachelor's degree in the field.
 This is particularly true of certified professional accountants (CPAs), who represent the most reputable and highly-trusted accounting professionals.
-When comparing a tax account vs CPA, it is important to realize that a CPA has achieved a higher level of training than a tax accountant.
+When comparing a tax accountant vs CPA, it is important to realize that a CPA has achieved a higher level of training than a tax accountant.
 Tax preparers, on the other hand, may or may not have a formal degree in accounting practices.
 Rather, most obtain professional training through the tax preparation center where they're employed.

 In order to become a CPA, individuals must complete their accounting degree and pass a qualifying exam that tests their knowledge of accounting, business law, personal finance, taxes and financial audits.
 The stringent certification requirements that surround the CPA designation make these individuals highly regarded in the financial sector.
 On the other hand, if someone is not a CPA but wants to pursue a career as a tax preparer, he must pass an IRS exam on federal tax laws and other taxation issues to earn a designation as an "enrolled agent."
 This designation is considered an "earned credential" and not a professional license or certification.
 Understanding this distinction can also help you better understand the difference between accounting and taxation.